William-Robert-Robertson/WildCamera/README.md

 - **I need to use a specialised camera for which drivers aren't available - what do I do?**
 	- **Members of the Community** with camera driver development experience can estimate the cost, develop a driver and open source it to benefit other users
 - **Why is it much cheaper, much better and much more flexible than commercial wildlife cameras?**
-	- **Intense Competition** CritterCam has been designed from the ground up to benefit from extremely intense competition between leading microprocessor manufacturers and leading image sensor manufacturers who compete for the valuable smartphone, building automation, domestic appliance, autonomous and semi-autonomous vehicle and industrial monitoring and control markets.
+	- **Intense Competition** WildCamera has been designed from the ground up to benefit from extremely intense competition between leading microprocessor manufacturers and leading image sensor manufacturers who compete for the valuable smartphone, building automation, domestic appliance, autonomous and semi-autonomous vehicle and industrial monitoring and control markets.
 This very intense competition drives improvements in functionality, improvements in energy efficiency and reductions in cost.
-	- **Not For Profit Community** CritterCam was founded to benefit conservation research not to make money.
+	- **Not For Profit Community** WildCamera was founded to benefit conservation research not to make money.
-	- **Open Source** The software and electronics at the heart of CritterCam are freely available for everyone to make use of.
+	- **Open Source** The software and electronics at the heart of WildCamera are freely available for everyone to make use of.
 Independent research groups can win funding to add functionality and improvements which then benefit the entire community.
-	- **Fast Pace and Advanced Technology** CritterCam uses the Agile and Open Source methodologies used in leading-edge professional software engineering, allowing it to move much faster than proprietary commercial counterparts and stay at the forefront of technology - optimising functionality and minimising cost
+	- **Fast Pace and Advanced Technology** WildCamera uses the Agile and Open Source methodologies used in leading-edge professional software engineering, allowing it to move much faster than proprietary commercial counterparts and stay at the forefront of technology - optimising functionality and minimising cost
-	- **Standing on the Shoulders of Giants** CritterCam is designed to benefit from the work of the world's most advanced microprocessor and image sensor design teams, the Linux kernel team and the libcamera team.
+	- **Standing on the Shoulders of Giants** WildCamera is designed to benefit from the work of the world's most advanced microprocessor and image sensor design teams, the Linux kernel team and the libcamera team.

 ---